kyr0/pce-pb-linux-support/README.md

-# Command line interface (CLI) for PCE-PB-N-series scales
+# Command Line Interface (CLI) for PCE-PB N-series scales

-This projects implements LINUX and Mac OS X support for PCE Instruments PB-N-series scales PCE-PB 60N and PCE-PB 150N.
+This program allows you to auto-discover and read PCE-PB N-scale devices attached to your computer.
+It currently supports to read weight measurement values (positive, negative) in various units, one-time and continuously for one or many scales at the same time.

-This program allows you to discover PCE PB N scale devices attached to any LINUX/Mac OS X computer and to fetch the latest measurement values (one-time and continuously).
+It is tested to be working flawless on LINUX and Mac OS X. If you are interested in Windows or UNIX support, please see the "Untested" notice below.
+There is a chance to manage this, without code changes.

-This software is primarily developed and used by the BeeMon project (https://github.com/kyr0/beemon)
+This software is primarily being developed and used by the BeeMon - Automated BeeHive monitoring project (https://github.com/kyr0/beemon)

-The development team likes to thank PCE Deutschland GmbH for supporting us!
+The development team likes to thank PCE Deutschland GmbH a lot for supporting us actively!

 ## Pre-requirements